A Possible Origin for the Term “Handsome Monkey King”

 These are names, titles, or pseudonyms taken by Monkey himself.
 These do not include the names of the innumerable gods, monsters, or humans that he disguises himself as.
 They only refer to him personally.

 1. Huaguo Shan Ziyun Dong Bawan Siqian Tongtou Tie’e Mihou Wang (花果山紫雲洞八萬四千銅頭鐵額獼猴王, “Bronze-Headed, Iron-Browed King of the Eighty-Four Thousand Monkeys of the Purple Cloud Grotto on the Mountain of Flowers and Fruit”) – How he introduces himself to Tripitaka in the 13th-century JTTW (Wivell, 1994, p.
 1182).
 The “Monkey King” (Mihou Wang, 獼猴王) portion of this name carried over to the 1592 edition but was represented with different Chinese characters.
 See nos.
-2 and 3 below.
+2 & 3 below.
 This article discusses the term mihou (獼猴).

 2. Meihou Wang (美猴王, “Handsome Monkey King“) – The title that he takes upon ascending the throne in chapter one (Wu & Yu, 2012, vol. 1, p.
 106).